What is Sharia law? What does it mean for women in Afghanistan?

 Islamic jurists issue guidance and rulings.
 Guidance that is considered a formal legal ruling is called a fatwa.

-There are five different schools of Sharia law.
-There are four Sunni doctrines: Hanbali, Maliki, Shafi'i and Hanafi, and one Shia doctrine, Shia Jaafari.
+There are five different schools of Islamic law.
+There are four Sunni schools: Hanbali, Maliki, Shafi'i and Hanafi, and one Shia school, Jaafari.

-The five doctrines differ in how literally they interpret the texts from which Sharia law is derived.
+The five schools differ in how literally they interpret the texts from which Sharia law is derived.

+Interpretation of Islamic law is also nuanced according to local culture and customs, which means Sharia may look quite different in different places.

+Islamic scholars says Sharia is mainly a code of ethical conduct and about worship and charity but a part of it deals with crime.